Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Our Methods

-SRDenseNet~\cite{srdense} and RDN~\cite{rdn} use a densely connected block and skip connection.
+\textbf{Comparison to DenseNet.} SRDenseNet~\cite{srdense} uses a densely connected block and skip connection.
 Although the overall design concept can be similar, our model has two main advantages. \textbf{1)} In our models, the output of each block is associated with a global cascading connection which is a generalized form of the skip connection.
-In SRDenseNet and RDN, all levels of features are combined after the final dense block, but our global cascading scheme connects all blocks, which behaves as a multi-level skip connection. \textbf{2)} The connectivity schemes that we use are economical for both memory and speed.
-In a densely connected block, output features are concatenated to the previous information and merged at the end of the block.
-Because of the nature of this block, SRDenseNet and RDN require a huge burden of computation cost.
+In SRDenseNet, all levels of features are combined after the final dense block, but our global cascading scheme connects all blocks, which behaves as a multi-level skip connection. \textbf{2)} The connectivity schemes that we use are economical for both memory and speed.
+In a densely connected block~\cite{srdense}, concatenated features are distilled to reduce the number of channels only at the end of the block.
+Such a block design can allow fluent information flow (since no channel reducing operation exists), but it requires a high amount of computation because blocks have to carry all the intermediate features.
 In contrast, we incorporate features using an additional 1$\times$1 convolution layer at each concatenation point, which facilitates composing more lightweight models.